 What information should the in-store point of sale signage contain?

-Retailers are asked by the FDA to voluntarily label at the point of sale the growing region when it is not possible for romaine lettuce suppliers to label the package (e.g. individual unwrapped whole heads of romaine lettuce available in retail stores).
+Retailers are asked by the FDA to clearly and prominently label at the point of sale the growing region when it is not possible for romaine lettuce suppliers to label the package (e.g. individual unwrapped whole heads of romaine lettuce available in retail stores).
 (FDA Press Release, Nov 26, 2018)

 When will this labeling program start and stop?
 Will all suppliers be participating?

-According to the produce industry, the labeling will commence immediately.
+The labeling program is still recommended until further notice. .
 Because the program is voluntary, suppliers do not have to participate.
 However, it appears that many, if not all, suppliers will be using the new labels.
 FDA Commissioner Dr. Gottlieb has commented that this labeling will be the “new normal” so that if there are outbreaks moving forward, FDA can limit advisories to affected regions, and consumers would be able to readily discern if they had product from a potentially affected area.